Daiigr/resume/README.md

 ## Hi there 👋

-I'm Daniel, a first-year Computer Science student at the University of Groningen, specializing in iOS development.
-My journey, starting from the UK, moving to Qatar, and now residing in the Netherlands, has been driven by my passion for technology and an insatiable quest for knowledge.
-I'm currently honing my skills in Swift and C programming, while also exploring the nuances of Linux.
-My academic journey is just beginning, but my love for technology has deep roots, stretching back to a childhood filled with gadgets, games, and the relentless question of "How?".
+I'm Daniel, a first-year Computer Science student at the University of Groningen with a focus on iOS development.
+My journey has taken me from the UK to Qatar, and now the Netherlands, fueled by a passion for technology and an unquenchable thirst for knowledge.
+I'm currently sharpening my skills in Swift and C programming, while also delving into the intricacies of Linux.
+My academic journey has just started, but my fascination with technology has deep roots, dating back to a childhood filled with gadgets, games, and the constant question of "How?".

 ### 📚 Education